Panthers capitalize on power plays, beat Jets

-Goalie Roberto Luongo, who hadn’t played since the season-opener because of a knee injury, returned to action and led the Florida Panthers to a 4-2 win over the Winnipeg Jets on Friday in Helsinki, Finland.
+Goalie Roberto Luongo, who hadn’t played since the season opener because of a knee injury, returned to action and led the Florida Panthers to a 4-2 win over the Winnipeg Jets on Friday in Helsinki, Finland.

 Luongo made 32 saves as the teams split two games in Finland as part of the NHL’s Global Series.
 This was Florida’s first win in regulation this season.